 Whatever methods you choose to use should be communicated to everyone.
 To encourage ownership of the process, ask for employee input in the development of a communications process.
 Put the policy in writing.
 Management and employees should discuss the policy to gain as much understanding from one another as possible.

-Once you have the policy developed, don't stick it in the employees' handbook and forget about it; instead, publish it over and over.
+Once you have the policy developed, don’t stick it in the employees’ handbook and forget about it; instead, publish it over and over.
 Use as many methods as possible to get the word out and keep it before employees.
 If you have a newsletter, print the policy there.
 If you have a bulletin board, post the policy there.
-If you have "town hall" meetings, talk about the policy in the meetings.
-If you have "breakfast with the boss" meetings, talk about it there!
+If you have staff meetings, discuss the policy there.

 Doors will open and stay open when you have good channels of communication.
 Good communication occurs when we work at it and use various methods to ensure it is maintained.
 This is a never-ending job that takes just as much effort as any other aspect of running your business, but the payoff is just as great!